About Me (Mark)

 Mark Nunnikhoven explores the impact of technology on individuals, organizations, and communities through the lens of privacy and security.

-Asking the question, “How can we ensure that our technology does what we expect, and only what we expect?”, Mark helps organizations around the world navigate their cloud transformations while managing the risks of our digital world.
+Asking, “How can we ensure that our technology does what we expect, and only what we expect?”, Mark helps organizations around the world navigate the risks of our digital world.

-A Distinguished Cloud Strategist at Lacework, Mark works with teams to modernize their security practices.
+A Principal with Amazon Security, Mark works with teams and customers to help promote and modernize security practices.
 With a strong focus on automation, he helps bridge the gap between DevOps and traditional security through his writing, speaking, teaching, and engaging with the cloud community.